 One-third of Baby Boomer Internet Users have a profile on a social networking Web site – Pew Internet & American Life Project,

-There’s a big misconception that Baby Boomers might not be tech savvy enough to keep the pace with the younger generations, but as these reports share, this isn’t the case.
+There’s a big misconception that Baby Boomers might not be tech-savvy enough to keep pace with the younger generations, but as these reports share, this isn’t the case.

 You have to give the Baby Boomer Generation more credit than that.
 We’re trendsetters, remember?
 And we aren’t going to let a new trend get by us.
 No way.
 That might make us feel old, and that’s the last thing Boomers want – is to feel old.

 While cruising through Sam’s Club last Saturday, I saw a Boomer man whose son swam with my daughter several years ago.
 I connected with him back then because I attended the same Catholic school as his family.
 His brother was in my class so I vaguely remembered him because he was in one of my younger sister’s classes.

 This Boomer fella was bursting with energy because he recently registered for Facebook and was making connections with people from good old St. Mary’s Elementary School.
 I shared that I had a professional Facebook page.
 He asked me to friend him, and on and on it went.
 I saw him a few aisles later when he began the Facebook conversation again.
 “Remember Joe McNally?
 He wants to be a professional golfer at midlife.
 I’ve been connecting with him.”
 What a hoot.
 Obviously, this guy couldn’t get enough.

 A girlfriend is using Facebook to keep up with her kids and their friends.
 She’s a bit of a snoop.
 I can’t imagine how much time she bounces around from profile to profile catching up with all the 20-something gossip.
 It cracks me up.

 Then there’s the grandmother who’s in her 70s and “friending” her grandchildren and their friends.
 Rumor had it that they all scattered to block their photos so Granny Mc couldn’t see what they were up to.